rdjennadi/data-channels/README.md

                -e ENABLE_SSL=1 \
                nimble/data-channels

-When fast-data-dev spawns, it will create a self-signed CA. From that it will create a truststore and two signed key-certificate pairs, one for the broker, one for your client.
+When data-channels spawns, it will create a self-signed CA. From that it will create a truststore and two signed key-certificate pairs, one for the broker, one for your client.
 You can access the truststore and the client's keystore from our Web UI, under `/certs` (e.g http://localhost:3030/certs).
 The password